denten-books/plain-text/1-chapter.md

 What begins as a description of a mechanism for information transmittal, ends with a claim about hermeneutics of control.
-Starting with clause 14, the brothers begin to describe "a telegraph system" that capable of "transmitting impulses" at varying time intervals.
+Starting with clause 14, the brothers begin to describe "a telegraph system" capable of "transmitting impulses" at varying time intervals.
 In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
 The printing